GoogleChrome/lighthouse-ci/docs/recipes/docker-server/README.md

 # Docker-based LHCI Server

+**NOTE: be sure to read the [Security section](../../server.md#Security) of the server documentation to protect your server properly**

 ## Overview

-The LHCI server can be run in any node environment with persistent disk storage or network access to a postgres database.
+The LHCI server can be run in any node environment with persistent disk storage or network access to a postgres/mysql database.
 Docker can help encapsulate the server setup details for an instant custom server.

 ## Building Locally